jmswu/plan-to-become-embedded-software-engineer/README.md

 Feedback from David Sperry @ 02/07/2019

 # Background
 I have been working as an electronic engineer for about 6 years doing hardware and firmware development.

-Keen focus on embedded software development.
+This is my plan to get a role in embedded software development.

 # The plan
 - ~~learn git~~